zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 ## AI, Dystopia, and My Case for a Post-Work Socialism

 This fall, **12.6 million graduates in China** are entering the job market—the largest cohort in history.
-Yet the world they are stepping into isn’t the one we were promised.
+Yet the world they are stepping into isn't the one we were promised.
 A grim consensus is spreading among employers: **AI now outperforms junior employees**, and at a fraction of the cost.

 The numbers are sobering.
 LinkedIn reports a **35% drop** in entry-level job postings.
 Indeed (UK) forecasts a **33% decline** in graduate roles next year.
 And a McKinsey senior partner put it bluntly: